 Female Agent: Christ.

 - Pragmatic Villainy: Carrick explicitly states that the purpose of the Front Line is selfish as hell.
 "The more people alive there are, the more people there are to earn money that will eventually be given to me.
 Also, the more people there are to breed girls whom I will eventually fuck."
-They save people, shut down Nixon and Vietnam, kept the French from getting nuclear weapons, destroyed Iran's oil reserves to nip terrorism in the bud, etc., because it is good for business.
+They save people, shut down Nixon and Vietnam, kept the French from getting nuclear weapons, destroyed Iran's oil reserves to nip terrorism in the bud, etc., because it is good for business and keeps the world stable for Front Line to control as they please.
 They're assholes of the first degree, but they've made their world better than ours (maybe — the line about "black states" imply that the US went through an apartheid-like stage at some point).
 And once Joshua shuts them down on behalf of every government on the planet, everything goes straight to hell.

 - The Reveal: Joshua is actually a serial killer who became an FBI mole sent to infiltrate the Front Line and destroy them from the inside.